-Table 2-8 Special keys and their descriptions
+Table 2-7 Special keys and their descriptions

-Component Description (1) esc key Displays system information when pressed in combination with the fn key.
+Comp onent Description (1) esc key Displays system information when pressed in combination with the $\ensuremath{\text{fn}}$ key.
 (2) fn key Executes specific functions when pressed in combination with another key.
 (3) # Windows key Opens the Start menu.
 NOTE: Pressing the Windows key again will close the Start menu.
-(4) Action keys Execute frequently used system functions when pressed in combination with the fn key.
-See Action keys on page 12 .
-(5) + Airplane mode key (also referred to as the wireless button) Turns the airplane mode and wireless feature on or off.
-NOTE: A wireless network must be set up before a wireless connection is possible.
-(6) Opens the OMEN Command Center software.
-(7) num lock key Alternates between the navigational and numeric functions on the integrated numeric keypad.
+(4) Action keys Execute frequently used system functions as defined by the icon symbols on f1 through f12 function keys.
+The action keys vary by computer.
+See Action keys on page 11.
+(5) Fingerprint reader Allows a fingerprint logon to Windows, instead of a password logon.